Click here to Leave Website Click here to Leave Website Click here to Leave Website

 Life in the Shelter

-There are several rooms in the shelter.
+There are several bedrooms in the shelter.
 We try to help as many individuals as possible, so families may have to share rooms.
-Each room has several sets of bunk beds.
-Most rooms are set up with two adjoining rooms sharing a common bathroom.
+Each regular bedroom has 4 beds.
+Each handicap accessible room has at least two twin beds.
+We have portable baby cribs available for small children.
+Each bedroom has its own private bathroom, walk-in closet and personal storage

 Your Advocate and Plan of Service